Installation

 npm run build

-Start production server
+Start the production server

 npm run start